 Can virtual assistants do data entry?

 Data entry is one of the well-known admin tasks.
 Its responsibilities include managing, reviewing, and arranging paperwork and files.
-As a VA, most of them should be able to juggle the role of a data entry clerk if it’s one of their primary responsibilities.
+As a VA, most of them should be able to juggle the roles of a data entry clerk.

-To further clarify, there are jobs that may overlap between the two.
+To further clarify, some jobs may overlap between the two.
 Virtual assistants often work with a client as an individual support system while administrative clerks work within departments.

 That being said, virtual assistants drive value to the companies and businesses they chose to work with.
 From making sure that the day goes by smoothly to juggling tasks for their clients, investing in a good VA pays off in the long run.